 Healthcare Program 2023

 His small medical clinic has been serving the people of Mathare for over 20 years and he is a well- respected member of the community.
 Most clinics in Mathare are only open for limited periods each day and are closed at the weekend.
-Dr. Dan’s clinic is open for long periods each day and remains open at the weekends providing a good service for the children and local people.
+Dr. Daniel’s clinic is open for long periods each day and remains open at the weekends providing a good service for the children and local people.
 The clinic is located in the Mathare 4B District and he operates the clinic from a small rented house which has only very basic equipment and a limited supply of drugs.
 Because of the lack of medical facilities he is only able to treat minor illnesses and offer an outpatients service for his patients.

 On Monday 21st March, 2023 Dr. Dan, assisted by his nurse Carol, carried out examinations of all 220 children starting with the younger children in the play group and finishing with children in the Grade 8 class.
 Height and weight measurements were taken of the children and were recorded on their medical records.
 The doctor commented once again that the majority of the children were found to be in good health and he attributed this in no small part to the food the children were receiving under the School Feeding Program (SFP) which ensures that each child receives a breakfast and daily meal at the school.
 However, Dr. Dan noted that a total of 45 children were suffering from fungal infections.

 On Tuesday 22nd March, 2023 Dr. Dan and his nurse returned to Patmos Cottage School where the children were administered multi vitamin supplements and deworming preparations.
 Those children who were suffering from fungal infections received the necessary treatment.